morissetcl/morissetcl.github.io/gems.md

         </div>
       </div>

-      <p>Have you ever wasted time to set up testing context rather to be focus on the code ?
-Like Im Five help you to create a complex testing context in a few seconds.</p>
+      <p>Have you ever wasted time to setting up testing context rather than focusing on the code ?
+Like Im Five helps you to create a complex testing context in a few seconds.</p>
 	</div>
 </div>